-Vueling continues its steady, if slightly haphazard expansion in the UK with the launch of a new route from London Gatwick to Santiago de Compostela, the capital of northwest Spain’s Galicia region, from Wednesday 30 March 2016.
+Vueling continues its steady, if slightly haphazard, expansion in the UK with the launch of a new route from London Gatwick to Santiago de Compostela, the capital of northwest Spain’s Galicia region.
+The route operates from Wednesday 30 March 2016.

 On other days, indirect routings are available via Vueling’s hub in Barcelona.

 Vueling has a growing presence in the UK, and specifically London, albeit without a natural base.

 From London Gatwick, Vueling also flies to Barcelona, Bilbao, Paris (Charles de Gaulle), Rome-Fiumicino, and Florence.
 From Heathrow, Vueling flies to La Coruña and Barcelona.
 This summer, Vueling will also fly from London Luton to Barcelona and Amsterdam.

 Vueling is part of International Airlines Group with British Airways, Iberia and Aer Lingus.
 Vueling’s flights to Santiago de Compostela can also be booked as codeshares with BA and Iberia.

 Update January 2018: Vueling will suspend this route from Friday 23 March 2018. easyJet will fly the route on Wednesday and Saturday from Wednesday 28 March 2018.

 International Airlines Group has today confirmed that WiFi will be rolled out across the short-haul and long-haul aircraft of its airlines: Aer Lingus, British Airways, Iberia and Vueling.

 To date, IAG airlines have adopted a piecemeal approach to WiFi.
 BA has WiFi on just one Boeing 747.
 Aer Lingus has WiFi on its transatlantic Airbus A330s.
 Iberia and Vueling also have WiFi on some aircraft.